HariPranav/Compliance_In_The_Cloud/README.md

 ``prowler aws --list-compliance``

-To run prowler for a particular compliance standard we can run, here the -o is used to give the ouput directory and we are using the pci_3.2.1 standard.
+To run prowler for a particular compliance standard we can run, here the -o is used to give the output directory and we are using the pci_3.2.1 standard.

 ``python3 -m prowler --compliance pci_3.2.1_aws -o /home/kali/pci_3.2.1_aws``

-Hence we can run prowler for various complinace standards and store the result as JSON, CSV or HTML and upload the same for visualization
+Hence we can run prowler for various compliance standards and store the result as JSON, CSV or HTML and upload the same for visualization

 ### Creating a misconfigured bucket to check prowler misconfigurations:

 ![Creating an S3 bucket with public access](https://github.com/HariPranav/Compliance_In_The_Cloud/blob/master/images/s3buckets.png?raw=true)

-After creating this bucket we can run prowler against the environment and open the html output and filter to the s3 service as given in the screenshot below, this shows various fields which are helpful such as the service name, the status of the check, the risk associated with the check and the compliance standards mapped to this check.
+After creating this bucket, we can run prowler against the environment and open the html output and filter to the s3 service as given in the screenshot below, this shows various fields which are helpful such as the service name, the status of the check, the risk associated with the check and the compliance standards mapped to this check.

 ![s3 miscong](https://github.com/HariPranav/Compliance_In_The_Cloud/blob/master/images/s3publicaccessmisconfigprowler.png?raw=true)